nkfoss/ohm-str/README.md

   ### Set-types, notes, and warm-ups

-You have some options for customizing the exercise.
+You have some options for customizing the exercise (using the Angular Material select component).
 Ohm-Str supports different types of sets, including varieties of rest-pause and drop-sets (we will use regular sets for now).

-Since this app is meant to emulate a logbook, you can write notes for an exercise and access notes from previous logs (for the current exercise).
-This can be informative for you to adjust your working sets in relation to your previous results.
+Since this app is meant to emulate a logbook, you can write notes for a block of sets and access notes from previous logs (for the current exercise).
+This has been helpful for me to adjust my workload and stay on track with my program.
+This exercise's notes are displayed in a modified Angular Material dialog component.

 In addition to working sets, you can enter your warm-up sets.